lossless-group/plunk-it/README.md

 1. Install the plugin in Obsidian
 2. Configure your Plunk API token in the plugin settings
 3. Add contacts to your Plunk account
-4. Start creating and sending campaigns!
+4. Start creating and sending emails!

 ## Configuration